Edwardc148/Algorithms/trivia.md

 ### Design TinyURL (URL shortening service)

 #### Given a (typically) long URL, how would how would you design service that would generate a shorter and unique alias for it.

+Important Questions to Ask:
+1) How do I generate an Unique ID for each URL?
+2) How to scale that to thousands of URLs?

+## Rails Project

+### Setup
+Commands:
+1) rails new 'project-name' -d postgresql // create the project
+2) bundle exec rails db:create // create the database
+3) gem 'better_errors', 'binding_of_caller', 'pry-rails' // add debugging gems

+### Flow
+When we send a HTTP request, the first thing it does is hit the rails router.
+It considers the path and method that is included in the HTTP request to determine where to send it off to.
+What combination of paths and methods are associated with which controllers and which actions of those controllers.

+### Routes
+Check route and if the route matches, then it will initialize a new controller.
+The controller will then call the right action.

+Rails Routing:
+When the browser makes a request, it first hits the rails router which determines which controller will process the request and what action (method) it will call on the controller.

+### Controllers
+Responsible for one resource.
+The controller will fill out the HTTP response.